HeyPuter/docs/src/KV/expire.md

 #### `ttlSeconds` (Number) (required)

-The number of seconds before the key is removed from the key-value store.
+The number of seconds until the key is removed from the key-value store.

 ## Return value

-A `Promise` that will resolve to `true` when the number of seconds have been set.
+A `Promise` that will resolve to `true` when the expiration has been set.

 ## Examples

-<strong class="example-title">Retrieve the value of a key after expiry in 1 second</strong>
+<strong class="example-title">Retrieve the value of a key after a 1-second expiration</strong>

 ```html;kv-expire
 <html>